Baptistemontan/leptos_i18n/docs/book/src/usage/08_scoping.md

 t!(i18n, namespace.subkeys.more_subkeys.another_subvalue);
 ```

 This only uses `namespace.subkeys.*`, but we have to repeat it everywhere.
-Well,
-well here comes the `scope_i18n!` macro.
+Here comes the `scope_i18n!` macro.
 You can rewrite it to:

 ```rust,ignore
 let i18n = use_i18n();